 Watermelon is a popular summer fruit enjoyed by many, and you might be wondering if it's safe to share with your furry friend.
 The good news is that dogs can indeed eat watermelon, but there are a few crucial precautions to take to ensure their safety and enjoyment.

-The Sweet Benefits of Watermelon for Dogs
+What Are the Benefits of Watermelon for Dogs?

 Watermelon is a healthy and hydrating treat for dogs, packed with nutrients like potassium and vitamins A, B6, and C. It's also a great source of fiber, which aids in digestion.
 Since it's 92% water, watermelon is a low-calorie snack that can help keep your dog cool and hydrated, especially during hot weather.1 It's a much healthier alternative to sugary treats like ice cream, which can cause stomach upset in dogs.